 Community Outreach Coordinator

-> Mr. Nolan graduated from UC Berkeley with a Masters of Public Health, specializing in social and behavioral contributors to health.
+Mr. Nolan graduated from UC Berkeley with a Masters of Public Health, specializing in social and behavioral contributors to health.
 He focuses on structural determinants of health disparities associated with race, class, gender and geography.
 Especially important is engaging youth in exploring how multiple determinants of health overlap to influence environmental justice and harnessing local assets through community based participatory research (CBPR) to build awareness, expand capacity and co-design health interventions.
-He leads the CHAMACOS Youth Council (YC) and coordinates community outreach, including website development.
+He leads the CHAMACOS Youth Council (YC), the Richmond Youth Council and coordinates community outreach, including website development.

-> Former CHAMACOS Field Coordinator and Co-Principal Investigator of the HERMOSA Study
+Former CHAMACOS Field Coordinator and Co-Principal Investigator of the HERMOSA Study

 Ms. Parra served as the CHAMACOS Field Coordinator from 2011-2016, before leaving to pursue graduate studies in public health.
 In addition to overseeing all aspects of CHAMACOS data collection for age 10.5 year through 14 year CHAMACOS visits, Ms. Parra also played an integral role in mentoring members of our CHAMACOS Youth Council.
 She served as the Co-Principal Investigator (with Dr. Kim Harley) on the HERMOSA Study, investigating exposures to chemicals in personal care products among Salinas teens.
 She also played an integral role in the design and implementation of the COSECHA Study, investigating Salinas Valley teens’ ambient exposures to pesticides applied to the fields near their homes.
 She will continue to work with the CHAMACOS Youth Council and consult on the COSECHA Study.